marklchaves/ini-bali/README.md

-# ini bali : this is bali Progressive Web AMP
+# ini bali : this is bali Progressive Web AMP (Story)

-Iya, you read that right. an AMP story running as a PWA. sick.
+Iya, you read that right. an AMP Story running as a PWA. sick.

 Ini bali means this is bali.
 AMP means mobile first.
+AMP Story means Snapchat/IG style story.
 PWA means more control over browser caching and can run offline if needed.

 ---